MCP vs Function Calling: Key Differences, Trade-offs, and When to Use Each

 Most comparisons give you a feature table and stop there.
 Here’s what actually matters when you’re building.

-The core distinction is simple:
+The core distinction:

 Function calling is model-mediated.
 The model sees tool schemas inside the prompt and drives the execution loop.